Castration in dogs

 Your vet may recommend this surgery for your male dog to prevent or treat the following conditions:

-• Remove the chance of testicular cancer (tumours) and other testicular diseases.
+• Removing the risk of testicular cancer (tumours) and other testicular diseases.

 • As part of the treatment for perianal adenoma (lumps around the anus).

-• To treat cryptorchidism.
-A condition in which one or both testicles did not descend into the scrotum.
-If not removed with surgery, these testicles are more likely to develop cancer.
+• Addressing cryptorchidism, a condition in which one or both testicles did not descend into the scrotum.
+If not surgically removed, these testicles are more likely to develop cancer.

-• Reduces the urge to find a female dog for mating.
+• Reducing the urge to find female dogs in season.

-Having your dog castrated before he exhibits this kind of behaviour is more effective than after the behaviour has already started.
+• Reducing behaviours such as humping (inappropriate sexual behaviour).
+Neutering your dog before they start to show this kind of behaviour will be more effective than doing so after the behaviour has become established.

 What are the options for castration in dogs?